Heegaard Floer homology and integer surgeries on links: Quasi-stabilizations

 \end{proposition}

 \begin {proof} Use Proposition~\ref{prop:polydegen}. \end {proof}

 Versions of Proposition~\ref{prop:StabPolygon} are true for ordinary Heegaard Floer complexes, as well.
-In that case, we can consider an admissible multi-diagram $(\Sigma,\alphas,\{\betas^{(i)}\}_{i=1}^{l},\ws,\tau)$, where again the curves $\beta^{(i)}_1$ approximate $\alpha_1$, so that we can form the index zero/three destabilizations, and corresponding maps
+In that case, we can consider an admissible multi-diagram $(\Sigma,\alphas,\{\betas^{(i)}\}_{i=1}^{l},\ws)$, where again the curves $\beta^{(i)}_1$ are small isotopic translates of $\alpha_1$, so that we can form the index zero/three destabilizations, and corresponding maps

 (Note that the Heegaard diagrams appearing here can represent arbitrary three-manifolds.)